 This incredibly delicious Mini Chocolate Cake recipe features a layer of whipped chocolate ganache, a layer of silky chocolate ganache and is topped with piped whipped chocolate ganache!

 WHY YOU’LL LOVE THIS CHOCOLATE CAKE

-- DEEPLY CHOCOLATEY: The batter is made with a half a cup of cocoa and it’s filled and topped with mousse-like whipped chocolate ganache and silky ganache!
+- It’s made with lots of cocoa powder and filled with mousse-like whipped chocolate ganache and topped with silky ganache!

-- MOIST AND TENDER: The olive oil makes this cake so moist and tender.
+- The olive oil in the cake batter makes this cake moist and tender.

 - It comes together quickly and easily it comes together!
 Anyone can make it!